Finn Balor fue forcado a renunciar el Campeonato Universal de WWE.08/26/2016 - 11:30

 On the Sept.
 25 episode of Raw, Ricardo joined Del Rio & Otunga in a Six-Man Tag Team Match against Sheamus, Rey Mysterio & Sin Cara.
 Ricardo’s initial excitement to get in the ring was quickly diminished after Rey hit the 619 and Sin Cara pinned the personal ring announcer for the victory.

 Ricardo saw an upturn in his own fortune as 2013 dawned.
 Del Rio overcame Big Show on the Jan.
-8 SmackDown taping to claim the World Heavyweight Championship.
-But heading into WrestleMania and Del Rio’s match against Jack Swagger, Ricardo was caught in the crossfire as the “Real American” broke the earnest ring announcer’s ankle on the March 18 episode of Raw.
+8 SmackDown to claim the World Heavyweight Championship.
+But heading into Del Rio’s WrestleMania match against Jack Swagger, Ricardo was caught in the crossfire as the “Real American” broke the earnest ring announcer’s ankle on the March 18 episode of Raw.
 Del Rio defeated Swagger on The Grandest Stage of Them All, but Dolph Ziggler cashed in Money in the Bank the following night on Raw to claim the World Title.

 Ricardo helped Del Rio take some strides toward redemption, however, as on the April 29 Raw, the ring announcer scored a huge victory in a Triple Threat Match against Big E Langston and Zeb Colter to allow Del Rio the opportunity to choose the stipulation for his Extreme Rules rematch for the title.
 Because of an injury to Ziggler, however, Del Rio squared off against Jack Swagger at Extreme Rules in an “I Quit” Match where the Mexican hero's victory made him the No. 1 contender to The Showoff’s title.
 With Dolph on the shelf due to a concussion, however, Del Rio would have to wait until WWE Payback to get a piece of the new champion.